Lightstreamer/Lightstreamer-kafka-connector/README.md

    }
    ```

-2. add the repository and specify your personal access token:
+2. Add the repository and specify your personal access token:

    ```grrovy
    repositories {